kneczaj/git-utils/CODE-STYLE.md

 ## Unit tests

 ### General
+1. Always write unit tests
-Unit tests should be as brief as possible, still with 100% coverage, and all edge cases covered.
+2. Unit tests should be as brief as possible, still with 100% coverage, and all edge cases covered.

 ### Stack
 1. vitest